What is Succinct?

 Succinct: The World's First Decentralized Prover Network

 The idea of a decentralized protocol in ZK proving is novel for several reasons.
 First, generating proofs is a computationally difficult task.
 Today, generating proofs for production workloads like ZK rollups requires using networked GPUs in a cluster.
 Because of this, generating ZK proofs for all the proving demand in the world is beyond the reach of any given team.
-It will require a coordinated effort of stitching together the world's compute, in datacenters and beyond, to meet the proving needs of tomorrow.
+It will require stitching together the world's compute, in datacenters and beyond, to meet the proving needs of tomorrow.

 Second, proof generation will be subject to the performance gains afforded by accelerated hardware, just like other computation such as Bitcoin mining and AI training.
 A permissionless protocol that coordinates and incentivizes this buildout is important for ZK to become highly scalable.